ofrades/bootra/README.md

 # Bootra

-## Book Shop done with Blazor SPA.
+SPA App done in Blazor.
 Persistent state across components and refreshes, with wish-list and basket.
-Fake data and data from gutenberg api.
+Data from gutenberg api.
 Back-end asp.net core with swagger and sqlite.